 If there is doubt about the diagnosis, venography may be recommended.
 This diagnostic test involves injecting a specialised dye that can be seen by x-ray as it flows through the veins, allowing them to be easily visualised.

-- Blood tests to check for irregularities in the blood clotting system or for inherited disorders
+Blood tests may be done to check for irregularities in the blood clotting system or for inherited disorders

 If a pulmonary embolism is suspected a range of additional tests may be used.

 The immediate goal of treatment for a DVT is to limit the size and movement of the clot, and to prevent complications.
 Treatment will depend on the location and severity of the clot.
 Some small clots may resolve spontaneously without treatment but a DVT is generally treated intensively.
 Admission to hospital for treatment and observation for signs of complications may be required.
 Treatment may include:

-Thrombolytic agents: In some cases, these medications, eg: alteplase, are given by intravenous injection to help dissolve the clot.
+In some cases, these medications are given by intravenous injection to help dissolve the clot.
 However, they can cause side effects, such as severe bleeding, so are usually used only in life-threatening situations, eg: the presence of a large pulmonary embolus.

 Elasticised compression stockings give support to the lower legs and encourage the return of blood to the heart and helps to reduce swelling.
 It is generally recommended that compression stockings are worn in situations where immobility is likely.

-SurgeryIn high-risk cases, where there have been recurrent or severe DVTs, surgery to insert a small filter into the main vein leading to the heart (the vena cava) may be recommended.
+SurgeryIn high-risk cases, where there have been recurrent or severe DVTs, or where anticoagulant medication is not appropriate or has not worked, surgery to insert a small filter or sieve into the main vein leading to the heart (the vena cava) may be recommended.
 This traps any blood clots travelling through the blood stream thus preventing the clot travelling to the heart and lungs.

-General measures to help lower the risk of developing a DVT include to quit smoking, maintain a healthy body weight, and take regular exercise.
+General measures to help lower the risk of developing a DVT are to quit smoking, maintain a healthy body weight, and take regular exercise.
 When certain medical conditions or inherited disorders are present, long-term anticoagulant treatment to minimise the risk of DVT may be recommended.

 Measures that can reduce the risk of DVT associated with long-distance travel include: